fostroll/mordl/README.md

 the taggers trained serially on the *SynTagRus* corpus processed by previous taggers (UPOS tagger for FEATS; UPOS and FEATS taggers for LEMMA).
-It's hard to explain the reduction of AllTags score while all other scores increased, but the output of the script calculate 3 type of scores (Precision, Recall, F1 Score), and their values are always concur for each evaluated category, and, really, it is just accuracy.
+It's hard to explain the reduction of AllTags score while all other scores increased, but the script calculates 3 type of scores (Precision, Recall, F1 Score), and its values are always concur for each evaluated category, and, really, it is just accuracy.
 Maybe, there are another mistakes inside...
 E.g., "Lemmas" instead of "Lemmata" ^-^

 Anyhow, we include that script in our distribution, so you can use it for your model evaluation, too.
 To simplify it, we made a wrapper